 It might seem like a red flag if an employee is on sick leave and decides to take a break.
-But can you go on holiday when off sick?
+But can you go on holiday whilst on sick leave?
 In fact, there are many scenarios where taking a break when off sick is perfectly acceptable.

-If you’re off sick and are wondering if it’s OK to take that holiday, our guide will help clarify your rights.
+If you’re off sick and are wondering if it’s OK to take that holiday, or have been signed off sick but have a holiday booked already, our guide will help clarify your rights.

 The Law on Holidays During Sick Leave